 With more than 1 Billion active users as of a recent 2021 report, Instagram remains the most popular platform for social media influencers.

 Dave Burt is the founder behind the @london account on Instagram, which provides followers with a daily dose of wanderlust through sights, sounds, and happenings in the city.
 That’s why Eurostar, the train service that connects London to Paris, chose to work with Burt for branded content.

 The sponsored content shows the ease with which Brits can hop on a train to live out their French getaway fantasies.
 And Instagrammers are offered an opportunity to plan their own trips in a similar fashion while perusing the @london Instagram feed.
 The aspirational becomes immediately accessible enough to lead to action.

 Keep in mind that the evolution of IG has created many new ways for influencers to reach audiences through Stories, Reels, and video (up to 60 minutes in length!).

 Convincing and Educating with Editorial Content

-Blog editorial content, the original influencer marketing, still remains the beating heart of any program today.
+Blog editorial content, the original influencer marketing, still remains strong today, among all the new-fangled influencer marketing tactics.
 Kelly Mindell, known as Studio DIY, first built her brand by sharing colorful and fun projects on her blog.
 While the brand has grown into an empire over the last few years, blog content still sits at the center of her bright universe.
-Brands like HERSHEY’S tap her to educate readers on the potential of products like Cupcake Kisses, which Mindell baked into an on-trend, sweet Valentine’s treat.
+Brands like HERSHEY’S tap her to educate readers on the products like Cupcake Kisses, which Mindell baked into an on-trend, sweet Valentine’s treat.